What is a Lap-band slip?

 How do you fix the slip?

 From the last two illustrations above – we place the Lap-band above the slip – then tack the dilated stomach so that it will easily drain into the stomach.
 The surgery takes about an hour or less to do.

 If I get my Lap-band surgery repaired how can I avoid this in the future?

-The other is when you get in trouble; call your surgeon earlier rather than later.
-Know that heartburn and reflux are not normal with the band.
-They are an early warning signal that the band is too tight.
-Sometimes this resolves with removing fluid from the band - but if it does not then your surgeon will want to have an x-ray with you swallowing barium
+The other is when you get in trouble; call your surgeon sooner rather than later.
+Know that heartburn and reflux are not normal.
+They are an early warning signal that your Lap-band is too tight.
+Sometimes this resolves with removing fluid (unfill) - but if it does not then your surgeon will want to have an x-ray with you swallowing barium